-SCUSA, our affiliate, has agreed to purchase the notes at the principal amount and, as part of the distribution of the notes, has agreed to sell the notes to GS&Co at a discount reflecting commissions of \$25.00 per \$1,000 principal amount of notes.
-The commissions per \$1,000 principal amount are comprised of \$2.50 of fees and \$22.50 of selling commission.
+SCUSA, our affiliate, has agreed to purchase the notes at the principal amount and, as part of the distribution of the notes, has agreed to sell the notes to GS&Co. at a discount reflecting commissions of \$22.00 per \$1,000 principal amount of notes.
+The commissions per \$1,000 principal amount are comprised of \$2.50 of fees and \$19.50 of selling commission.
+GS&CO initially offered the notes to the public at the original issue price set forth on the cover of this pricing supplement.
 In accordance with the terms of a distributor accession letter, GS&Co. has been appointed as a distribution agent under the distribution agreement and may purchase notes from the Bank or its affiliates.
-At the time we issue the notes, we will enter into certain hedging arrangements (which may include call options, put options or other derivatives) with GS&Co. or one of its affiliates.
+At the time we issue the notes, we will enter into certain hedging arrangements (which may include call options, put options or other derivatives) with GS&Co. of one of its affiliates.